 To copy course content, assignments, and quizzes from previous semesters, use the Course Import Tool from the Course Settings.

-1. Go to your new course, then in Course Navigation, click the Settings link.
+1. Go to your new course, then in the course navigation menu on the left, click the Settings link.

 2. Click the Import Content Content button on the right.